cawa-93/vite-electron-builder/README.md

 Follow these steps to get started with the template:

 1. Click the **[Use this template](https://github.com/cawa-93/vite-electron-builder/generate)** button (you must be logged in) or just clone this repo.
-2. Go to project folder and run `npm run init`
+2. Go to project folder and run `npm run init`.
+3. Start application in development mode by `npm start`.
+4. Compile executable by `npm run compile`.

 That's all you need. 😉